programmerq/letsalltrydocker/handout.md

 ###Even more stuff about images (Dockerfiles!)

-manually running and committing isn’t the best interface to creating images.
+Manually running and committing isn’t the best interface to creating images.
-This section uses docker images ubuntu and apache

 ####build / Dockerfile